 The increase in offloading capacity offered by LAGs and multiple NP6s is supported by the integrated switch fabric (ISF) that allows multiple NP6 processors to share session information.
 Most FortiGate units with multiple NP6 processors also have an ISF.
 However, FortiGate models such as the 1000D, 2000E, and 2500E do not have an ISF.
 If you attempt to add interfaces connected to different NP6 processors to a LAG the system displays an error message.

-There is also the following limitation to LAG NP6 offloading support for IPsec VPN:
+There are also a few limitations to LAG NP6 offloading support for IPsec VPN:

 - Because the encrypted traffic for one IPsec VPN tunnel has the same 5-tuple, the traffic from one tunnel can only can be balanced to one interface in a LAG.
 This limits the maximum throughput for one IPsec VPN tunnel in an NP6 LAG group to 10Gbps.